Dear parents and pupils,

 Thank you to the PTA for organising the visit.

-Year 6 Art Day – We were thrilled to be joined by Mr Plumbley for a day of inspiration and creativity in creating illuminated letters.
-Taking inspiration from early religious manuscripts and bibles, we each ‘illuminated’ a silhouetted letter to represent something close to ourselves.
+We were thrilled to be joined by Mr Plumbley for a day of inspiration and creativity in creating illuminated letters.
+Taking inspiration from early religious manuscripts and bibles, we each ‘illuminated’ a silhouetted letter, to represent something close to ourselves.
 The results speak for themselves and will be used as part of a display in the new hall.
-We would love to hear your feedback when it is completed in the second half-term.
-See below.
+We would love to hear your feedback on this fabulous display!

 As part of our study into circulatory systems, Year 6 had an exciting science lesson dissecting pig hearts.